2 Introduction to Neurodiversity

 - Also referred to as ‘ADHD’ or ‘Variable Attention Stimulus Trait’ (VAST) (Deakin University 2023a).

-- Learn more about myths associated with ADHD.
+- Use the Deakin ADHD webpage to learn more about myths associated with ADHD

 Obsessive Compulsive Disorder: